thudsonbu/breadboard/README.md

-# Integrations
+# Breadboard

-Integrations is a micro service that receives webhooks from Todoist and Habitica and keeps them in sync.
+Breadboard is a micro service that receives webhooks from Todoist and Habitica and keeps them in sync.
 It runs on node.js and uses the [hapi](https://hapi.dev/) backend framework.